Dingwall Trust

 Dingwall Trust is a Child, Youth and Family approved support service based in Papatoetoe, Auckland, New Zealand.
 The Trust is a multi-programme agency that provides care for children and young people referred there by private families and government agencies and works with families in their own homes.
+It also operates residential homes where caregivers provide day-to-day supervision and support.

+Its facilities in Papatoetoe are located on an approximately 8-hectare site.

+History

 The Dingwall Presbyterian Orphanage Trust Board was founded in 1927 on the execution of David Dingwall's will.

+The Dingwall Trust School opened in 1996, having operated as a home schooling unit from October 1993, with Anne Stevens as head teacher.

 In March 2005, the organisation celebrated its 75th anniversary.

-School

-The Dingwall Trust School opened in 1996 after operating as a home schooling unit from October 1993 with Anne Stevens as the head teacher.